nmwsharp/recipes/content/post/Braised Short Ribs.md

 Heat the pot over medium-low to a light simmer.
 Finish the gravy by adding soy sauce, butter, MSG (optional), and salt + pepper to taste.

-Make a cornstarch slurry by combining 1 part cornstarch with three parts cool water and whisking to combine (I use 2 Tbsp cornstarch generally).
+Make a cornstarch slurry by combining 1 part cornstarch with 3 parts cool water and whisking to combine (I use 2 Tbsp cornstarch generally).
 Add the slurry in spoonfuls to the gravy to thicken until the desired consistency is reached.
 You want it thicker than water, but only a little thicker.

 Return the ribs to the gravy to simmer together for a few minutes, then serve.